 A good synergy creates a powerful resource engine.
 When you take an action that activates several rooms and you get a resource from room A, that you convert into more resources in room B, and into gold in room C, it will be very satisfying.

 Having more resources means you can build more rooms and produce even more resources, resulting in a lot of rooms and a lot of points.
 And a victory, hopefully.

-Special blue rooms can help out with that synergy, granting special powers, like activating an extra room (whenever you take the activate action), receiving extra resources, be able to sell existing walls for gold, and so on.
+Unique blue rooms can help out with that synergy, granting special powers, like activating an extra room (whenever you take the activate action), receiving extra resources, being able to sell existing walls for gold, and so on.

 You’re not alone in the game, of course.
 As each of the action tiles, can only be used once per round, some will be in high demand.
 Sometimes you’ll want to make a sub-optimal move, only to deny the action to the other player.

 The same is true for rooms in the common area.
 The really valuable ones are rare, and if you see your opponent building up a suspicious-looking wall, you can be pretty sure what room he’s aiming for.

 This richness in possibilities and co-dependence comes with a price.
 There are a lot of icons for all the actions and rooms, most of them being unique.
 You’ll have to refer to the rulebook for the first couple of games to get a hang of it.
 Luckily, the rulebook is short and well-written, so finding an answer was always quick for us.